Timmins: Great Porcupine Fire

+Incorporation, growth, and World Wars

+Given the fire, and the need to replace housing as well as serve newly arrived refugees from the Porcupine camp, Noah Timmins to began planning a townsite at the Timmins camp.
+The first lots went up for sale on September 4, 1911, ranging in price from $5 to $10 ($135–$265 in 2024) for residential lots, and from $75 to $1,000 ($2,000–$25,000 in 2024) for commercial lots.
+Migrants were attracted to the new lands for sale, and the Timmins camp quickly surpassed the Porcupine and Schumacher camps in population.
+Timmins was incorporated as a municipality on January 1, 1912.

 In November 1912, 1,200 members of the Western Federation of Miners Local 145 held a strike at all three mines in response to a proposal to lower their wages.
 Mine operators hired gun thugs, who fired on the picket line and were ordered out by the provincial government.
 After months without work, many men chose to leave the settlement; only 500 miners returned to work in July 1913.
 The strike won the men a nine-hour workday and a pay increase.

+In 1917, a dam was built at Kenogamissi Falls, downriver from Mattagami Lake, to provide power to Timmins and the surrounding area, Mattagami Lake was consequently flooded.

+A recruitment campaign for soldiers during the First World War was successful in enlisting around 600 men out of the less than 2,000 total residents at the time.
+The miners were coveted by the Canadian Expeditionary Force for their ability to dig trenches, and experience with handling explosives.
+News of the war and letters from soldiers abroad were frequently published in the town's local newspaper, The Porcupine Advance (TPA).
+After receiving news of armistice, major celebrations were held all around the Timmins area, as described by a journalist for TPA:

 The Great Depression did not adversely affect the economy of the area, and jobs were available in mining and lumber.

-The gold mines declined in the 1950s.

-Settlement

-The area, then known as the Tisdale township in the Cochrane District of Ontario, became home to dozens of prospectors during the "Porcupine Gold Rush", who explored the areas around Porcupine Lake and the Frederick House River.
-Rich ore deposits in the Canadian Shield led to Timmins being founded as a company town to house Hollinger employees.
-In 1912, mine manager Alphonse "Al" Paré named the growing mining camp for his uncle, Noah Timmins, who was President of Hollinger Mines.
-Many settlers grouped in camps around Porcupine Lake and the hamlet of Domethe Dome Mines Limited settlement at the Dome Mine, one mile from the lake.
-Four miles down the road, around the McIntyre Mine, the hamlet of Schumacher was established.